uzh-bf/klicker-uzh/docs/docs/docs/advanced/question_export.md

 title: Question Export/Import
 ---

 On the [Question Pool](basics/question_pool.md) screen, select the questions you would like to export and click the _Export_ button in the action bar on top of the question list.
-The file that can then be downloaded includes all the data necessary to import the latest version of included questions into another Klicker instance or account.
+The file that can then be downloaded includes all the data necessary to import the latest version of included questions into another KlickerUZH instance or account.

 ![Question Export](assets/question_export.gif)